Stackclash/5e-vault/5. Mechanics/Bestiary/Legendary Group/Gold Dragon.md

 - **Beneficent Trail.** Within 10 miles of the dragon's lair, small runes in the shape of a gold dragon appear to creatures in great need, marking a subtle trail leading to the dragon's lair.
 - **Emanation of Justice.** Creatures that spend a year within 6 miles of the dragon's lair value fairness and justice over their personal feelings.
 - **Liar's Revelation.** Within 6 miles of the dragon's lair, any creature attempting to tell a deliberate lie must succeed on a DC 15 Charisma saving throw or find itself accidentally revealing the truth it was attempting to conceal.
 The first time a creature fails this saving throw, it is immune to this effect for 24 hours.

-## Is homebrew
-_Source: Monster Manual_

-false